The History of InfoAge Science & History MuseumsSpace Age - Pioneer V is Tracked 1.6 Million Miles in Space

 Published in The Monmouth Message – March 31, 1960

-Fort Monmouth – A team of Signal Corps scientists, using a hugh 50-foot dish-shaped antenna here, have tracked the U.S. Pioneer-V space probe rocket to a distance of 1.6 million miles as it soars to an orbit around the sun.
+Fort Monmouth – A team of Signal Corps scientists, using a huge 50-foot dish-shaped antenna here, has tracked the U.S. Pioneer-V space probe rocket to a distance of 1.6 million miles as it soars to an orbit around the sun.
 The work is a part of the over-all tracking program of the Astro Observation Center.

 Signals from the big dish antenna, called ‘Diana,’ are fed to special instruments at the laboratory for doppler analysis, which yields valuable information about the rocket’s position and direction of motion.
 These figures are automatically transmitted to a computer in Washington that keeps track of the probe.

 Diana is a direct descendant of the historic Signals Corps antenna hat bounced man’s first radar signal off the moon in 1946 from the same Fort Monmouth site.
 The new dish, originally designed for moon bounce research has been a valuable installation in the U.S. tracking network.
 It is a participant in all U.S. space probe launchings and was the only station in the country to track Russia’s Lunik-II rocket.

 page created September 02, 2000

 Sunday February 19th For a Wonderful Vacation, Go by Train!
 Railroads, Tourism, and Commuters at the Jersey Shore By Bill Elwell 2PM-3PM Hotel Lounge Nestled halfway between two of Americas […]Find out more »